Utah contractor wants young people excited about construction

 Survey shows hiring a critical issue for contractors

-Trimble Viewpoint recently surveyed its network of customers about the challenges and trends they see in the coming year.
-Roughly 100 customers responded, citing hiring as one of the main issues they’re concerned about as they look ahead into 2022.
-To illustate that point, 64% of contractors surveyed say they have positive expectations for 2022, and 53% want to hire more people.
-Further, results said 65% of survey respondents expect to see contract values increase and 57% plan to spend more cash next year.
+Trimble Viewpoint surveyed its network of customers about the challenges and trends they see in in 2022.
+Roughly 100 customers responded, citing hiring as one of the main issues they’re concerned about.
+To illustate that point, 64% of contractors surveyed say they had positive expectations for 2022, and 53% want to hire more people.
+Further, results said 65% of survey respondents expect to see contract values increase and 57% plan to spend more cash this year.

 To see how your concerns stack up against your peers, here’s a summary of some of the survey results:

-What are the biggest issues/challenges contractors are expecting to deal with as they look ahead to 2022?
+What are the biggest issues/challenges contractors are expecting to deal with in 2022?

 - Vaccine mandates/Covid-related safety requirements (35%)